Rail transport in Ghana: The Western Railway Line

 The Western Railway Line was the first railway line constructed from Kumasi to Sekondi and then later extended to Takoradi.

 The Eastern Railway Line

-The Eastern Railway Line, also known as the Cocoa Line was the second railway line constructed from Kumasi to Accra.
+The Eastern Railway Line, also known as the Cocoa Line, was the second railway line constructed from Kumasi to Accra.

 The Central Railway Line

 The Central Railway Line is a railway line that connects the Eastern Line at Adjen Kotoku to the Western Railway line at Huni Valley to make it possible to travel by train from Accra to Takoradi via rail without going through Kumasi.

 The Tema-Mpakadan Railway Line

 The Tema-Mpakadan railway line is a 96.7 km standard gauge railway constructed to connect the Harbour in Tema to Mpakadan, a town in the Eastern Region of Ghana.
 Construction commenced in July 2018, and the line was officially inaugurated on 25 November 2024 by President Nana Addo Dankwa Akufo-Addo.

 This railway line is a critical component of Ghana's transportation infrastructure and forms the first phase of the 1,200 km Ghana-Burkina Faso Railway Interconnectivity Project, designed to enhance trade and economic integration between the two countries.

 The project was financed through a $447 million credit facility from the India Exim Bank and executed by Afcons Infrastructure Limited.
-The railway features state-of-the-art infrastructure, including a 300-metre bridge over the Volta River, which is a significant engineering accomplishment in the region.
+These investments funded substantial infrastructural improvements and complex engineering tasks, such as the construction of a 300-metre bridge over the Volta River.
 To complement the railway line, two Diesel Multiple Unit (DMU) trains were procured at a cost of $4.2 million to enhance passenger transportation along the corridor.

 This railway line is also integrated into Ghana's broader multimodal transport system, combining rail, road, and inland water transport, thereby boosting connectivity and reducing transit times for goods and passengers.